Chrome

 so popular and sought after is because they are worth

 more money.
-Since the vintage drum market goes up and
+Since the vintage drum market goes up

-time they usually went for about $1000.
+at one time they usually went for about $1000.

 I